Applying to psychology Ph.D. programs

 Should I do a master’s degree?

 Probably not, unless you can find one that is fully funded.
-If you have not taken any psychology courses and/or had a low undergrad GPA, then an MA may make you a more competitive candidate.
+If you have not taken any psychology courses and/or had a low undergrad GPA, then an MA may make you a more competitive candidate and help you to figure out how deeply you care about psychological questions.
 However, the best preparation for a Ph.D. is to gain research experience, and while you can gain research experience through a master’s program, you can also gain research experience and get paid for it by applying for full-time lab manager or research assistant positions.
 The main downside to MA programs are that they are expensive.

 I still have more questions!